 - High-arched, narrow palate, or cleft palate

-- Problems with development of inner ear and hearing loss
+- Problems with development of the inner ear and hearing loss

-- Meniere’s disease—dizziness, vertigo, or ringing in the ears
+- Meniere’s disease—lightheadedness, vertigo, or ringing in the ears

 - Problems with the eyes, including vision problems, crossed eyes, or involuntary eye movement